 I also made Stir-Fried Lo Mein with Barbecued Pork, Red-Cooked Beef, Fried Sesame Pork Tenderloin, and White Cooked Chicken.

-This White Cooked Chicken may just be the easiest recipe I have ever tried for cooking a whole chicken.
+This White Cooked Chicken is served with a garlic ginger dipping sauce.
 A large pot of water is lightly seasoned with white rice wine, ginger, and scallions.
 It is brought to a boil, then the chicken is added whole.
 After coming back to a boil, the heat is turned off and the pot is covered to allow the chicken to steep until cooked through.
 The finished chicken is cut into serving pieces and drizzled with vegetable and sesame oil.
-It is served with a garlic ginger dipping sauce.
-I took the extra bones and tossed them back in the pot to simmer to save as chicken broth for later.

 Sugar-Coated Cashew Nuts